 In addition to this, your artist will be able to work with you to generate a tattoo that is personal, has more meaning and is less likely to go out of favour with you in a few years.
 This all adds up to better value in the long run.

 At Firefly, we don't carry 'Flash' art.
 All our tattoos are generated bespoke for the customer to ensure you only get the best in custom designs, unique to you.
-Because of this, we suggest that you begin with an initial free consultation with your artist to discuss your design.
-If you can bring your tattoo artist any reference material that you think is relevant, it will help both of you understand each other much easier.
+Because of this, we suggest that you begin with an initial free consultation (via online) with your artist to discuss your design.
+If you can send your tattoo artist any reference material that you think is relevant, it will help both of you understand each other much easier.
 You don’t have to have exact images, even if your examples simply have the same ‘feel’ as what you are trying to convey it will help your tattoo artist understand your needs.
 Your tattoo artist should also give you lots of good advice regarding the limitations of the art (don’t forget, we are talking needles, ink and skin here, not pen and paper).
 They should advise you as to placement, and how the tattoo is likely to be viewed, for example; a small piece that would work well on the wrist, might not work as well placed on the thigh.
 They should also discuss how well your tattoo will stand the test of time.
 You can generate some amazingly complex and delicate tattoos, but tattoo ink spreads and thins under the skin over time, so your dainty tattoo might look great on the day, but may look fuzzy and unrecognisable after just a couple of years.
 A slightly bolder design could look great for ten years or more.
 The choice is always the customer’s, but it should always be an informed choice.

 Once you have had the initial conversation with your tattoo artist, you will usually then want to book in for some time at the studio.
 Your tattoo artist will usually have a good idea at this point as to how long your tattoo is going to take, and will be able to advise you on cost.
-Booking your appointment usually requires a deposit (amount depending on the price of your tattoo), which is to discourage time wasters and to offset against the artwork the tattoo artist will produce for you, should you not turn up.
+Booking your appointment usually requires a non refundable deposit (amount depending on the price of your tattoo), which is to discourage time wasters and to offset against the artwork the tattoo artist will produce for you, should you not turn up.
 When you do turn up however, your design work will be free and your deposit will be then offset against the price of your tattoo.
 The designs are ready by the Artist on the day of the appointment.
 It's not too late for them to make any changes before you begin your tattoo.
 If you are needing to see your design well in advance this is something that needs to be discussed with your artist at the time of booking your appointment.

 How do I decide on a studio?